chaldea-center/chaldea-docs/docs/master_mission.md

 - 15 demon enemy(include servant): select **Servant Trait-Demon** and **Enemy Trait-Demon**
 - .....

+**For JP/CN weekly missions**: easily add this week's missions by selecting in the popup menu.

 ## About **AND** Mode
 It won't be used in most most most most situations.